TosbackCgusBridge-Bot/CGUs-versions/American Medical ID/Privacy Policy.md

 If you use a bulletin board, blog or chat room on this Web site, you should be aware that any personally identifiable information you submit there can be read, collected or used by other users of these forms, and could be used to send you unsolicted messages.
 We are not responsible for the personally identifiable information you choose to submit in these forums.
 To request removal of your personal information from our blog or community forum, contact us at PrivacyOfficer@IdentifyYourself.com.
 In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.

-**Testimonials**

-We display personal testimonials of satisfied customers on our site in addition to other endorsements.
-With your consent we may post your testimonial along with your name.
-If you wish to update or delete your testimonial, you can contact us at PrivacyOfficer@IdentifyYourself.com.

 **Social Media Widgets**

 Our Web site includes Social Media Features, such as the Facebook Like button \[and Widgets, such as the Share this button or interactive mini-programs that run on our site\].
 These Features may collect your IP address, which page you are visiting on our site, and may set a cookie to enable the Feature to function properly.
 Social Media Features and Widgets are either hosted by a third party or hosted directly on our Site.
 Your interactions with these Features are governed by the privacy policy of the company providing it.

-**Links to Third Party Sites**

-Our Site includes links to other Web sites whose privacy practices may differ from those of American Medical ID.
-If you submit personal information to any of those sites, your information is governed by their privacy policies.
-We encourage you to carefully read the privacy policy of any Web site you visit.

 Back to top

 **Cookies and other online tracking devices:**

-Technologies such as: cookies, beacons, tags, and scripts are used by American Medical ID and our partners \[Google Analytics, Google AdWords\], affiliates, or analytics or service providers \[online customer support provider, Live Chat\].
-These technologies are used in analyzing trends, administering the site, tracking users movements around the site and to gather demographic information about our user base as a whole.
-We may receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.
+Many websites, including ours, gather information from online visitors through cookies and tracking devices.
+A cookie is a small text file sent to your computer that allows a specific task to be carried out.
+Tracking devices are computer codes that trace how web visitors arrive at and use a website.

+Our website uses session cookies to help you navigate our site and to keep track of selections for our products.
+Session cookies are temporary.
+They expire when you close your browser (Internet Explorer, Safari, Firefox, etc.).

+We use persistent cookies to save any information you type into our online order form.
+Persistent cookies remain on your computer for a short time, even after you close your browser.
+We use them so that information you type into an order form will not have to be re-entered after you leave our site and return later.
+Our persistent cookies automatically expire if an order is not completed within the short period defined by the cookie or after an order is completed.

-We use cookies to track orders and shipping within our system.
+Cookies also track orders and shipping within our system.
 This allows us to be more efficient in handling and shipping orders and allows us to keep customers informed about the progress of their orders.
 We don't use these cookies in any other way.

 Your browser lets you erase or even block cookies if you don't want them on your computer.
 (Check the instructions in your browser's help menu for how to do this.)
 However, our website requires use of cookies if you want to order from us.
 If you block cookies, you will be able to see most parts of our website, but you will not be able to place an order online.

+We use third party cookies of our partners, affiliates, tracking utility companies, and service providers to trace how visitors arrive at our website.
+This practice helps us improve access to our web pages.
+These tracking devices also record use of promotions and discounts offered for our products through other websites.
+In addition, we track how web visitors use our site in order to learn what works and what doesn't in our ordering and purchasing processes.
+In no case do we gather personally identifiable information via tracking devices.
+We do not have access or control over these cookies.

+Our third party tracking utility company employs a software technology called clear gifs (a.k.a.
+Web Beacons/Web Bugs), that help us better manage content on our site by informing us what content is effective.
+Clear gifs are tiny graphics with a unique identifier, similar in function to cookies, and are used to track the online movements of Web users.
+In contrast to cookies, which are stored on a users computer hard drive, clear gifs are embedded invisibly on Web pages and are about the size of the period at the end of this sentence.
+We do not tie the information gathered by clear gifs to our customers personally identifiable information.

+We use clear gifs in our HTML-based emails to let us know which emails have been opened by recipients.
+This allows us to gauge the effectiveness of certain communications and the effectiveness of our marketing campaigns.

+Technologies such as: scripts are used by American Medical ID and our partners \[Google Analytics, Google AdWords\], affiliates, or analytics or service providers \[online customer support provider, Live Chat\].
+These technologies are used in analyzing trends, administering the site, tracking users movements around the site and to gather demographic information about our user base as a whole.
+We may receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.

 Log Files - As is true of most web sites, we gather certain information automatically and store it in log files.
 This information may include internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and/or clickstream data.
-We do not link this automatically collected data to other information we collect about you.

 We use local storage objects (LSs) such as HTML5 to store content information and preferences.
-Third Parties, with whom we partner to provide certain features on our site or to display advertising based upon your Web browsing activity, use LSOs such as HTML5 and Flash to collect and store information.
+Third Parties, with whom we partner to provide certain features on our site or to display advertising based upon your Web browsing activity, use LSOs to collect and store information.

 Various browsers may offer their own management tools for removing HTML5 LSs.
 To manage Flash LSOs please Click Here.